martinescardo/TypeTopology/source/Todd/RationalsDyadic.lagda.md

 ```

-It is easy to define order of dyadic rationals.
+Order is easily defined.
+There are many ways one could define order,
+but this definition aligns with the standard definition of order of
+rationals.

 ```agda